OmarAI2003/outreachy-contributions/README.md

 - **susceptible individuals:** Refer to those who are genetically or biologically predisposed to developing allergic reactions upon repeated exposure to chemical agents

 - **Applicability Domain (AD)**: Chemical space where the model's predictions are reliable.
 Domain is determined by Model descriptors and responses.

+### **Why This Dataset?**
+I chosed this dataset because it connects to everyday life.
+Think of reactions to cosmetics, detergents, or skincare products.
+Skin issues are universal.
+This dataset helps predict chemical safety without relying heavily on animal testing, aligning with my interest in ethical alternatives.
+It’s also a classifier (safe vs. unsafe) and the models built from it could be easier to interpret.
+The size dataset is manageable for my computational setup.
+By working on this, I’m tackling a real-world problem that blends health, consumer products, and sustainability which feels both meaningful.
+__________________